 The residence placement policy is subject to change from time to time.
 Students and parents will receive an information letter during April/May regarding the renewal of place for the following year.

 Q. If I stay in a residence and I have applied for an honours programme for the following year can I apply for a postgraduate residence?

-A. You will must re-apply for your current residence and can contact us to request a transfer once the admission for the honours programme is finalised.
-You will then be added on the waiting list for a postgraduate residence as placement is not automatic.
-Placement is subject to availability and the earlier your application date the better your chances as the demand is higher than the capacity.
+A. You must re-apply for your current residence and can contact us to request a transfer once the admission for the honours programme is finalised.
+You will then be added to the waiting list for a postgraduate residence as placement is not automatic.
+Placement is subject to availability and the earlier your application date the better your chances, as the demand is higher than the capacity.